-MATTHEW 8:1-4 MARK 1:40-45 LUKE 5:12-16 1.
+<400801>MATTHEW <410140> MARK <420512> LUKE 8:1-4 1:40-45 5:12-16 1 .
 And when he had 40 .
 And a leper came 12 .
 And it come down from the to him, beseeaching happened, while he mountain, great him, and kneeling was in a certain multitudes followed down to him, and city, lo, a man full him.
 2 .
-And, lo, a saying to him, If thou of leprosy: and leper, approaching, art willing, thou art when he had seen worshipped him, saying, Lord, if thou art willing, thou art able to cleanse me.
-3. And Jesus, having stretched out his hand, touched him, saying, I am willing; be thou clean: and immediately his leprosy was cleansed.
-4. And Jesus saith to him.
-See that thou do not tell it to any man: but go, show thyself to the priest, and present the offering which Moses commanded. for a testimony to them.
+And, lo, a saying to him, If thou of leprosy: and leper, approaching, art willing, thou art when he had seen worshipped him, able to cleanse me.
+Jesus, he fell down saying, Lord, if thou 41.
+And Jesus, having on his face, and art willing, thou art compassion, stretched besought Jesus, able to cleanse me. out his hand, and saying, Lord, if 3.
+And Jesus, having touched him, and said thou art willing, stretched out his hand, to him, I am willing; thou art able to touched him, saying, I be thou clean.
+42. And cleanse me.
+13. And am willing; be thou when he had spoken, having stretched clean: and immediately immediately the out his hand, he his leprosy was leprosy departed from touched him, cleansed.
+4. And Jesus him, and he was saying, I am willing; saith to him, See that cleansed.
+43. And be thou clean: and thou do not tell it to threatening him, ^{f473} he immediately the any man: but go, show immediately sent him leprosy departed away; 44.

-able to cleanse me.
-41. And Jesus, having compassion, stretched out his hand, and touched him, and said to him, I am willing; be thou clean.
-42. And when he had spoken, immediately the leprosy departed from him, and he was cleansed, 43, And threatening him, 473 he immediately sent him away; 44.
 And he said to him, See that thou say nothing to any man: but go, show thyself to the priest, and present for thy cleansing those things which Moses commanded, for a testimony to them.
-45. But he, having gone out, began to publish many things, and to blaze abroad the matter, so that Jesus could no longer enter openly into cities, but was without in desert places: and they came to him from every quarter.
+45. But he, having gone out, began to publish many things, and to blaze abroad the matter, so that Jesus could no longer enter openly into cities, but was without in desert. places: and they came to him from every quarter.